sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Make sure you select the following modules during installation:

-* Basesystem
+* Basesystem (enough for just installing the kernel driver)
-* Containers
+* Containers (needed for podman for CUDA libraries)
-* Desktop Applications
+* Desktop Applications (needed for running a desktop)
-* Development Tools
+* Development Tools (needed for git for CUDA samples)
-* Python 3
-* Server Applications

 Select `SLES with GNOME` for installation.